coreylakey/IARCustomKeywordGenerator/README.md

 <br>
 Requires 5 inputs:<br>
   source filename: .ewp file to parse through and find all ".c" files to parse.<br>
-  destination filename: .txt file to dump temporary text into.<br>
-  filenames file filename: .txt file to dump all used ".c" filenames from project file into.<br>
   syntax filename: .txt file to fill with function names, for later use in IAR "Custom Keyword File"<br>
   project directory: your unique "$PROJ_DIR$" define to replace.<br>
  <br>